When you think about leaving your home for an extended period of time, you have plenty of “to-do” lists to check off.

 - Repair any damage to the exterior caulk or seals around your home

-- Inspect chimney and repair any cracks or missing mortar, make sure chimney cap is securely in place
+- Inspect the chimney and repair any cracks or missing mortar, and make sure the chimney cap is securely in place

 - Defrost and unplug your refrigerator (read manufacturer’s recommendations for water dispenser and icemaker)

 When it comes to keeping the free flow of water from damaging your home, prevention and early detection are priceless.

 While you may not be able to head off every water leak that may happen, there are plenty of low-cost options to reduce the chances that you’ll suffer a major loss with a water event.

 If you pay for internet services year-round in your residence, it makes sense to spend even a couple of hundred dollars (or less!) on a water leak detector system.
 You may even decide to skip the “vacation” option and continue receiving internet service when you’re heading north or south.

 Ten or twenty dollars a month for water monitoring is a small price to pay versus the several thousands of dollars in damage uncontrolled water flow issues could cost you.

 Water leaks can force you to spend time away from your home, pay a higher insurance premium, and pay for various out-of-pocket expenses your insurance won't cover.

 Smart water-leak detectors are cheap and easy to install.
 They will bring you peace of mind so that you can enjoy yourself no matter which home you’re enjoying or when you’re traveling.